telerik/xaml-docs/controls/radvirtualgrid/features/tooltip.md

 ## Setting the CellToolTip while RadVirtualGrid is populated through DataProvider

 >important If the default __DataProvider__ is used for populating the control with data, it handles the __OnCellToolTipNeeded__ event.
-In order the default behavior to be altered, a [Custom Data Provider]({%slug virtualgrid-custom-dataprovider%}) can be utilized.
-The properties that the event argument expose are listed below.
+In order for the default behavior to be altered, a [Custom Data Provider]({%slug virtualgrid-custom-dataprovider%}) can be utilized.
+The properties that the event arguments expose are listed below.

 * __Value__: A property of type __object__ which can be used to get or set the content of the cell tooltip.